MaxineXiong/Weight_Loss_Analysis/README.md

 ### **Objective**

-Generating simple cross-tab in Proc Freq to exam possible trend of weight loss (in lb) in response to daily walking steps.
+Generating simple cross-tab in `PROC FREQ` to exam possible trend of weight loss (in lb) in response to daily walking steps.

 ### **Data**